mozilla/addons-server/docs/api/topics/search.rst

     :param optional premium_types: Filters by whether the app is free or premium or has in-app purchasing.
 Any of 'free', 'free-inapp', 'premium', 'premium-inapp', or 'other'.
-    :param optional addon_type: Filters by type of add-on.
+    :param optional type: Filters by type of add-on.
 One of 'app' or 'theme'.
     :param optional app_type: Filters by type of web app.
 One of 'hosted' or 'packaged'.